Spagettileg/student-dash/README.md

 Bootstrap was the chosen framework for styling my project.
 I used the Bootstrap grid extensively to support responsiveness on mobile, tablet and desktop devices.

 ### Colour Palette
 Colours used in this project were sourced from [Colour Hunt](https://colorhunt.co/).
-Essentially, the colours are seeking to capture key attributes of The Monkees through energy, intelligence, country rock and psychedelia
+Essentially, the colours are seeking to capture key attributes of Student-Dash through energy, intelligence, pretention and curiosity

 File | Colour         | Hex Code  | Colour Function
 -----|----------------|-----------|------------------